Skip to content

 The rest of the Workbench uses the same cloud API contract:

-• Agents are derived from the current profile's allowed agent list plus the cloud-safe tool and skill catalog.
-Starting an agent creates a cloud thread and pins that agent into the composer; execution still flows through the cloud worker and OpenCode runtime.
+• Team (coworkers) is derived from the current profile's allowed agent list plus the cloud-safe tool and skill catalog.
+Starting a coworker creates a cloud project chat and pins that agent into the composer; execution still flows through the cloud worker and OpenCode runtime.

 • Tools & Skills browse /api/capabilities, including source, scope, agent relationships, and policy notes.
 The browser renders cloud-safe metadata only; custom content that is synced but disabled by profile policy is shown as unavailable rather than exposed with local process details or secrets.

-• Workflows use /api/workflows for durable definitions and run history, POST /api/workflows/:id/run for manual runs, and the pause/resume/archive routes for lifecycle changes.
-Manual runs can open the generated run thread so users can inspect the same projection shown in Chat.
+• Playbooks use /api/workflows for durable definitions and run history, POST /api/workflows/:id/run for manual runs, and the pause/resume/archive routes for lifecycle changes.
+Manual runs can open the generated run chat so users can inspect the same projection shown in Chat.

-• Artifacts includes a selected-thread browser plus selected-chat history from the hydrated durable projection.
-Cross-thread artifact browsing remains deferred until Cloud exposes a durable artifact index API.
+• Artifacts includes a selected-chat browser plus selected-chat history from the hydrated durable projection.
+Cross-chat artifact browsing remains deferred until Cloud exposes a durable artifact index API.
 Artifact bodies are still fetched only on explicit user action.

 Thread list filtering is client-side over the current durable session snapshot: search text, status, profile, project kind, and tag/smart-filter metadata are supported.
 The browser paginates large org thread lists in fixed batches so a thousands-sized session list remains responsive without changing the cloud API.